 Business owning families are all families that are the dominant owners of a business with a multigenerational approach.

-I have explained the INTES-Principle in detail in my books “Lernen von den Champions” (2001 and 2004) and “Der Unternehmer als Chef, Manager und Privatperson”.
+Peter May has explained the INTES-Principle in detail in his books “Lernen von den Champions” (2001 and 2004) and “Der Unternehmer als Chef, Manager und Privatperson”.

 The three deterning elements of family businesses (dominant ownership, family, multigenerational approach) each bring advantages as well as disadvantages.